Life is for Living

 We are always presented with two choices when we share our truths.

 One way shames others and pulls them down.
-The other connects people in a deep and profound way.
+The other connects people in a

 The latter way is truly balm to the soul.